ahmedSohelcu/vim/readme.md

 It has test not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
 It was popularised in the 1960s with the release of Letrase

+Lorem Ipsum is simply dummy text of the printing and ttypesetting ypesetting industry. it is an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has test not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+It was popularised in the 1960s with the release of Letrase

 #### What is Lorem Ipsum?
 Lorem Ipsum is simply dummy text of the printing and ttypesetting ypesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, it is an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has test not only five centuries, but also the leap into electronic typesetting,

+publi functio (){
+	echo "nice";
+}